shreya976/MRI-segmentation-and-Classification-of-Brain-Tumor-Using-Deep-Convolution-Neural-Network/README.md

 # MRI Image Analysis: U-Net for Brain Tumor Segmentation

 Delving into the intricate realm of medical image analysis, I've harnessed the power of a groundbreaking convolutional neural network architecture known as U-Net.
 This innovative approach, as outlined in the seminal paper ["U-Net: Convolutional Networks for Biomedical Image Segmentation"](https://arxiv.org/pdf/1505.04597.pdf), has been adeptly tailored to segment brain tumors from MRI images with remarkable precision.

-Within the spectrum of brain pathology, we encounter three primary types of tumors:
-1. Meningioma
-2. Glioma
-3. Pituitary tumor
+ The paper ["U-Net: Convolutional Networks for Biomedical Image Segmentation"](https://arxiv.org/pdf/1505.04597.pdf) proposes a novel network architecture for segmenting biomedical images, such as electron microscopy stacks or cell microscopy images, with very few annotated samples.
+- **Network Architecture**:
+-
+-   The network consists of a contracting path and an expansive path, forming a U-shaped structure.
+The contracting path captures the context of the input image, while the expansive path enables precise localization of the output segmentation³[3].
+The network also uses skip connections to combine low-level and high-level features and applies data augmentation with elastic deformations to increase the robustness and invariance of the network.
+The paper demonstrates the application of the network to three different segmentation tasks: neuronal structures in EM stacks, cell segmentation in phase contrast microscopy, and cell segmentation in DIC microscopy.
+The network achieves state-of-the-art results on all three tasks, outperforming previous methods by a large margin.
+The network is also fast and can segment a 512x512 image in less than a second on a GPU .

+#Data set :
+We have obtained the data from the ["The Cancer Imaging Archive (TCIA)"](https://imaging.cancer.gov/informatics/cancer_imaging_archive.htm), in originally DICOM format for MRI images of brain tumors. (n = 532)

 ## Glimpse into Predictive Power: Sample Segmentation Results

 | Meningioma | Glioma | Pituitary Tumor |